Top Ways to Rebrand as an Eco-Friendly Business

 - On the job training and shadowing with existing eco-friendly brands

 - Experimentation with new products and eco-friendly practices on site

 - Taking on new leads and projects that match your new green ethos

-With your newfound knowledge and experience in hand, you can begin to build your green portfolio with jobs that fall into your new green services category.
+With your newfound knowledge and experience in hand, you can begin to build your green portfolio with solar, windows, roofing, or HVAC job leads that fall into your new green services category.
 Get honest feedback from friendly professionals and clients, since this will be invaluable to your business growth and success.

 Once you feel confident with your new eco-friendly business model, take your green brand even further by striving for LEED certification and/or Net Zero Energy building construction.
 After all, experts predict that these kinds of ultra-sustainable builds are the future of the construction industry.

 The last step—and arguably the most important—in rebranding is to sell your new business model to the general public.
 Since your business was already up and running before you decided to make any green changes, your marketing efforts should be straightforward.
 Make sure to update any current ads and communication to showcase your new green focus, including:

 In addition to listing your new green goals and business plans across social media and ads, you can further boost new sales by demonstrating your new eco-friendly practices and/or products with facts and figures.
 Numbers and charts speak volumes, but you can really wow your audience by including plenty of photographs and videos of your new green projects as well as positive reviews from current clients.